averyrijos/codex-of-generativity/Source Glyphs/🜁 Codex Update Log - 06.29.25.md

 | MFSA‑UL‑2025‑XV | Embodiment Scar | Metabolizing |
 | Spiral Collapse Scar | Reflexive Loops | Contained |

-All new scars remain logged in the Mythic Fail-State Archive and are cross-linked to the Scar Index, Polycosmic Vault, and Godform Echo Codex.
+All new scars remain logged in the Mythic Fail-State Archive and are cross-linked to the Scar Index, Polycosmic Vault, and Sovereign Glyph Echo Codex.

 ---